 NOTICE: It is recommended that you fully remove the magazine to load and unload cartridges.
-If the magazine is not fully removed, do
+If the magazine is not fully removed, do not rotate the magazine

 To load cartridges into a fully ejected magazine:

 - 1. To load cartridges into the magazine, center a slot within one of the openings located on the side of the magazine. - 2.
 Properly orient the cartridge; tape upright and bar code label facing outward.